guusj/books/Warbreaker_BrandonSanderson.md

 Treledees flushed with anger.
 _He really does care_, Siri noted abstractly. _Or, at least, insulting his God King insults him.
 He’s more devoted than I would have expected._
 So it probably wasn’t about money.
 She couldn’t be sure, but she suspected that this was not the type of man to sell out his religion.
 Whatever the reasons for what was happening inside the palace, it probably had to do with true conviction.
 Revealing what she knew about Susebron was a gamble.
 She figured that Treledees would guess anyway, and so it would be better to indicate that she thought Susebron a fool with the mind of a child.
 Give away one bit of information, but also mislead with another.
-If they assumed that she thought Susebron a fool, they wouldn’t suspect an conspiracy between her and her husband.
+If they assumed that she thought Susebron a fool, they wouldn’t suspect a conspiracy between her and her husband.
 Siri wasn’t certain if she was doing the right thing.
 But she needed to learn, or Susebron would die.
 And the only way to learn was to do.
 She didn’t have much, but she _did_ have one thing that the priests wanted: her womb.
 It seemed that she could hold it for ransom effectively, for Treledees suppressed his anger and maintained a semblance of calm.
 Turning from her, he glanced up at the palace.
 “Do you know much about the history of this kingdom?
 After your family departed, of course.”
 Siri frowned, surprised at the question. _More than you probably think_, she thought.
 “Not really,” she said out loud.